adamjarling/loc-speculative-annotations/README.md

 The application uses the OpenSeadragon Viewer to render images, so your source images can be a combination of locally hosted images (within the application), or externally hosted images (for example, served from a IIIF image server).

+### Selecting items

+When putting together the Speculative Annotation mini collection, the project team was careful to consider the ethics of annotation and what items would or would not be appropriate for public annotation, as well as what kinds of items would engage students.
+This includes issues of copyright (all items are free to use at the Library) but also concerns about defacement.
+We considered issues of culturally specific imagery, religious materials, and human figures, particularly black and brown bodies, minors and private citizens.

+When adding your own images to your instance of the application, here are some questions to consider:
+ - Does this item depict civilians who did not agree to their picture being taken?
+ - Does this item depict minors?
+ - Does this item depict human figures, particularly black and brown bodies, that could be defaced or harmed through annotation?
+ - Was the item created for public consumption and by who?
+ - Have you considered how the culture depicted in the item or that created the item sees annotation?
+ - Does the item spark imagination and storytelling?
+ - Can the item stand on its own?
+How much context is required?

 ### IIIF Manifests

 Application metadata is represented by a combination of local IIIF Presentation API 3.0 manifest files, and Library of Congress hosted IIIF manifest files.
 The organization of local files is as follows: